ScottLogic/blog/_posts/2024-09-17-terraform-vs-cdk.md

 As an amateur cloud architect, I’m glad to have had some practical experience with both.

-Although Terraform has been an industry standard for years now, it has recently had a change of licence, and of 10th August 2023, is no longer open source, so it'll be interesting to see the trends and popularity of different cloud IaC technologies, whether Terraform will keep the title of industry standard, or whether it will be overtaken by CDK, CDK for Terraform (a recent new contender from hashicorp since 2022), or even openTofu, a new, opensource IaC which was forked off an older version of Terraform, now maintained by the linux foundation.
+Although Terraform has been an industry standard for years now, it has recently had a change of licence, and of 10th August 2023, is no longer open source, so it'll be interesting to see the trends and popularity of different cloud IaC technologies, whether Terraform will keep the title of industry standard, or whether it will be overtaken by AWS CDK, [CDK for Terraform ](https://developer.hashicorp.com/terraform/cdktf)(a recent new contender from hashicorp since 2022), or even [openTofu](https://opentofu.org/), a new, opensource IaC which was forked off an older version of Terraform, now maintained by the linux foundation.